LoganAHart/blog-webscale/README.md

 # Blog App
-will add more information later
+will add more information later.